philb56/Tic-Tac-Toe/README.md

 Build the business logic for a game of tic tac toe.
 It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

+## Approach

+Classes:

+Player - understands whether to play X or 0
+Grid - controls the playing area eg knows which fields are available to play Turn - controls which player plays and terminates the game with a win or draw message

 How to run rspec tests & simplecov coverage stats
 =================================================
 git clone https://github.com/philb56/Tic-Tac-Toe.git